 But you should now look at the list (and if you have any previous growing experience) and see if there are any plants on this list that you’ve had either a positive or negative experience with when growing before.

-Then if you have plants that you did particularly well with growing, then make sure that they make their way into your garden.
+If you have plants that you did particularly well with before, make sure that they make their way into your garden.

 However, if you have a certain plant that you’ve tried to grow and haven’t had a good experience, then you need to make a conscious decision.
 You need to either decide to do more research and try it again or to cut the plant from the list.